 Our farm was featured on Discovery Channel’s Animal Planet, Too Cute – our Coton DeTulear’s were the main stars, but all our farm animals were included, especially little Pipsqueek, our miniature pygmy goat who was raised in the house with our Coton puppies.
 We also recently did a TV commercial spot for Food Network’s Chopped and Hyundai, which also featured our farm.
 We also have been visited by many photographers, using our farm setting, and our animal, for their works.
 One, whom we are very excited to share, we will be posting shortly as it's still in the works but almost complete!
 We are also well-known in our community, and have volunteered our farm to the Rutgers Museum of Agriculture summer camp program for years until they recently lost their funding, and are always willing to share our knowledge and love of animals, self-sufficiency, and gardening.

 We believe in caring for our animals with excellent management skills, quality feed and hay, and most of all, love.
 We’ve taken in many animals as “rescues” (and still do from time to time) – animals folks could no longer care for, and had to place.
 Most are kept here, and others we hold until we find that “perfect home”.
 Please note, however, that we are a private farm - not open to the public.
 We open at times to sell some of our goats, and other livestock.

-You can contact us regarding boarding horses, our Coton DeTulear dogs, our chickens or ducks, or even our bottle-fed goats that we often sell for pets, and we also sell goats for meat, milking, and weed control.
+You can still contact us regarding boarding horses, our Coton DeTulear dogs, our chickens or ducks, or even our bottle-fed goats that we often sell for pets, and we also sell goats for meat, milking, and weed control.